vindarel/common-lisp-course-in-videos/README.md

 > How to write functions that dynamically dispatch on the type of their arguments.
 What we see (quickly): defmethod, defgeneric (optional).

+4. **Working with projects**

+4.1 How to work with an existing project

+> What we see: how to load the project thanks to its .asd file, install dependencies, go "in the package", being in a bare bones Lisp REPL or in Emacs and Slime.
+Appropriate Slime shortcuts.
+Get a list of the project's dependencies with ASDF programmatically.

+4.2.
+How to create a new project

+> What we see: a simple .asd file (flat source tree or a src/ subdirectory), a package definition, two project skeletons.

+4.3.
+What are systems and packages anyways?

+> What we see: a recap on systems.
+The :cl-user and :cl packages.
+Creating a package without using :cl symbols.
+Recovering from symbols name conflicts.
+Understanding that the reader "interns" symbols from what we type.
+Printing and counting external symbols of a package.
+Role of in-package.
+Exporting symbols.

 ## Who is this course for

 This course is *not* for total newcomers in programming.
 You should know what variables and functions are.